LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### site_samples

-**Data type:** List
+**Data type:** Integer

-**Default input:** [False, 0]
+**Default input:** 500

-**Description:** A list of inputs to sample from infrastructure_file, if desired.
-This functionality would generally be used to run a series of rapid simulations when a large number of sites are included in the program.
-The first element in the list is a Boolean True/False to trigger whether or not to take samples.
-The second element indicates the number of samples to acquire.
+**Description:** The user can randomly subset/bootstrap all of the sites for a smaller or larger sample of sites.
+Teis variable is a integer indicating the number of sites to subset.

 **Notes on acquisition:** No data acquisition required.